Stevan Harrell sent this report from his visit to Yangjuan-Pianshui last August:

 There is another, more remote but very interesting possibility.
 When I was in Taiwan before traveling to Liangshan, a former student, now a nursing instructor at a local university, wanted to introduce me to her sister's husband, principal of the elementary school at Cajiao in the valley above where we did our fieldwork near Sanxia (a district near New Taipei City).
 That school has very few local students, because almost all families have moved out of the mountain areas.
 But the school (which has beautiful buildings and grounds) serves ecologically-minded Sanxia urbanites (a phrase I could not have imagined using when I lived there in the 1970s) who want to send their children to a school in the peaceful countryside where they can learn about the environment and get intensive teacher attention in small classes.
 People I discussed this with were excited about this as a possibility a decade hence.
 It seems far-fetched to me now, but 60 college students seemed far-fetched when we started Yangjuan school in 2000.

 So we are at a bit of a crossroads.
 Li Xingxing will be retiring when he turns 65 in January, and he wants someone else to take over the Chengdu responsibility for the scholarships.
 He is suggesting one of the younger researchers in his institute, but nothing is decided.
 For my part, I can continue, but I'm inclined to start transferring some responsibility to some of the younger members of the Cool Mountain board; right now Kaitlin Banfill seems like a strong possibility, eventually.
 She visits Liangshan regularly, and her Ph.D. work will continue the investigation of Nuosu college students and their careers.
 She speaks pretty good Nuosu, in addition.
-But she is very young and inexperienced, so the transfer will take awhile.

 It has all been worthwhile